lakshya001-AI/Resumely/README.md

 ### 📝 **General Resume Analyzer**
 - This AI-powered tool analyzes your resume, provides a score, and offers actionable suggestions, recommended skills, and tips to help your resume stand out in the hiring process.

-### 🎯 **Job Title-Based Analyzer**
+### 🎯 **Job Description-Based Analyzer**
-- This feature analyzes your resume based on specific job titles, matches it with job requirements, and provides a score, suggestions, and tips to align your resume with the role.
+- This feature analyzes your resume based on specific job titles or Description, matches it with job requirements, and provides a score, suggestions, and tips to align your resume with the role.

 ### 💡 **AI-Powered Career Help**
 - Powered by LangChain, Cohere, and Gemini, this feature provides personalized career guidance by analyzing your interests, skills, and goals to recommend career paths, skills, and resources.